thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

   Looking at the settings top to bottom - a quick overview.
 More details on the [jaero](jaero.md) page.

 1. This just hides these message types from the live display window.
 Most people leave it as those listed messages can be hard to read or understand their purpose.
-2. This changes the format of the message in the main window, play around when you get it running, most people like format 3.
+2. This changes the format of the message in the main window and the UDP data output to any other programs using it (ie, Node-RED), play around when you get it running, most people like format 3.
 If you are a software programmer, you might like the JSON option from this list - note, you can only select one message format type.
 3. Most people leave this checked.
 It seems the non text messages are link Pings or ACKs for L/C-Band messages and other system stuff that is not of interest to (most) humans.
 4. Beeps are annoying when you get 18 Jaeros running - uncheck it for sanity.
 5. This sends the ACARS messages to another computer using UDP.
 Note that Jaero can not use host names here, it must be an IP address and port number.
 Leave a space, then put in the next IP:port if you want to feed more than one server the ACARS messages.
 6. Is for when you have a satellite dish and are using Jaero on C-Band.
 This is the IP and port for your VRS or tar1090 to plot the aircraft positions on a map.
 (Not used on L-Band since there is no position data).
 7. Check it if you must log, it will slow down the starting of Jaero the longer it runs.
-It will also drive you nuts trying to view the logs of 18 different Jaeros, review the Node-RED page and see that there is a better way to build custom logs.
+It will also drive you nuts trying to view the logs of 18 different Jaeros, review the Node-RED page and see that there is a much much better way to build custom logs and view the live data from all the Jaeros at once.
 8. If you have a VRS with images, you can pick them up here if you are logging.
 9. Never thought we would get here did you....
 Leave your ini file as it shows: zmq_address=tcp://*:6003 (Note, some of the .ini files have different port numbers, thats fine, just be sure to match port for port.
 The port in your .ini must match the port you use in your Jaeros).
 The port is important.
 So in each jaero Check the ZMQ box and just put your home IP of `tcp://127.0.0.1:6003` and again, make sure the port matches your ini file.
+If you are running SDRR on another PC on your network, put its IP address in here.
 Lastly, the topic.
 In your .ini file each VFO has a name, you must make sure that the name in JAERO matches the names in the ini.
 If you have used the .ini file and the startJaero batch file I have here, they should be very close.
 Also **WATCH OUT!** Jaero likes to put a space at the start of the word VFO!!
 So **make sure** that the V is tucked up against the edge of his box!!!!
 (Ask me how I know this!!!!!!!!!! - No don't)